iterative/dvc.org/static/docs/commands-reference/add.md

 1. With `dvc add --recursive`, the hierarchy is traversed and every file is added individually as described above.
-This means every file has its own `.dvc` file, and a corresponding DVC cache entry is made.
-If the `--no-commit` flag is added the DVC cache entry is not made.
+This means every file has its own `.dvc` file, and a corresponding DVC cache entry is made (unless `--no-commit` flag is added).
-2. When not using `--recursive` a DVC stage file is created for the top of the directory (`dirname.dvc`), and every file in the hierarchy is added to the DVC cache, but these files do not have individual DVC files.
+2. When not using `--recursive` a DVC stage file is created for the top of the directory (`dirname.dvc`), and every file in the hierarchy is added to the DVC cache (unless `--no-commit` flag is added), but these files do not have individual DVC files.
 Instead the DVC file for the directory has a corresponding file in the DVC cache containing references to the files in the directory hierarchy.

-The `dvc add` command is useful for manually maintaining updates to datasets and files.
-For files that are the outputs of running a command, it is better to use the `dvc run` command to create a DVC stage file listing dependencies and outputs.
+In a DVC project `dvc add` can be used to version control any data artifacts - input, itermediate, output files and directories, as well as model files.
+It's helpful to go back and forth between different versions.
+Usually, though it's recommended to use `dvc run` and `dvc repro` mechanism to version control intermediate and output artifacts.
+This way you bring data provenance and make your project reproducible.

 ## Options